SynchronVM/SynchronVM/README.md

   - Mark and Sweep GC for heap allocated lists (just like LispBM does).
   - Resource usage policies.
   - What can we do that is significantly different?

+## Case Studies  (Put potential example programs/systems here)

+   *What are the problems with IoT.
+What kind of applications
+    How do they communicate?
+What Happens if one goes down?
+How are they restarted (if possible)?

+   -